-A typical day for support workers in Australia involves providing emotional support, companionship, and physical assistance to their clients.
+A typical day for support workers in Australia involves providing their clients with emotional support, companionship, and physical assistance.

 Nature of Employment

-The profession gives them the flexibility to work as full-time staff for a facility, or an agency, or as a self-employed independent worker.
+The profession allows them to work as full-time staff for a facility, an agency, or as a self-employed independent worker.

-The normal work hours for support workers are 43 hours per week.
-However, based on the type of assistance the client requires, the duty can also involve overnight shifts and weekend work.
+The regular work hours for support workers are 43 hours per week.
+However, based on the type of assistance the client requires, the duty can also involve overnight and weekend work.

-Care workers often work in a wide range of care settings including clients’ homes, a community care sector, a residential facility, a hospital, or a clinic.
+Care workers often work in many care settings, including clients' homes, community care sectors, residential facilities, hospitals, and clinics.

 11. Employment Opportunities For A Support Worker In Australia

-Around 18% of the total Australian population is living with disability as of date.
+Around 18% of the total Australian population is living with a disability.

 With the growing number of Australians with a disability condition, the industry needs skilled professionals more than ever.

-The relatively low unemployment rate, reliable and stable growth, and scope for growth, makes the care industry a hot sector for the youth.
-There are projections that thousand more Aussies would pursue jobs requiring “human skills” in the coming years.
+The relatively low unemployment rate, reliable and stable growth, and scope for growth, make the care industry a hot sector for the youth.
+There are projections that thousand more Aussies will pursue jobs requiring "human skills" in the coming years.

-Around 88% of Support workers are employed in the Health Care and Social Assistance sector, 6.4% in Public Administration and Safety, and only 2.5% work in Administrative Support Services in Australia.
+Around 88% of Support workers work in the Health Care and Social Assistance sector, 6.4% in Public Administration and Safety, and only 2.5% work in Administrative Support Services in Australia.

-Care workers can pursue further studies and take on specialized roles within disability services such as:
+Care workers can pursue further studies and take on specialised roles within disability services, such as:

 Community Case Manager